Dylanex1/NBA-2025-Project-/Stage_3/Stage 3 EER model justification.md

 * The has relationship is one-to-many since each coach will have a playoff and normal record.
 This is because all NBA games they have coached are thought of seperately in our database of all time wins, losses and games played.
 A game record has 1 coach that it is tied to since we do not keep track of a record for multiple coaches that would logically not make any sense.

-* Each Coach only has to partially participate in this relationship since a coach can exist in the database without the GameRecord.
-The GameRecord must totally participate since the GameRecord would not make sense if there was no coach assigned to that GameRecord.
-This is also why GameRecord is a **Weak entity**.
+* Each Coach only has to partially participate in this relationship since a coach can exist in the database without the CoachStats.
+The CoachStats must totally participate since the CoachStats would not make sense if there was no coach assigned to that CoachStats.
+This is also why CoachStats is a **Weak entity**.

 * The Primary key in this relationship is CoachID.
-This will be sufficent of uniquely identify the entities since GameRecord is a weak entity.
+This will be sufficent of uniquely identify the entities since CoachStats is a weak entity.

 ### Coach - Instructs - Team